Pramod-Devireddy/go_design_patterns/README.md

 3. **Builder pattern:** This pattern separates the construction of a complex object from its representation, allowing the same construction process to create various representations.
 4. **Prototype pattern:** This pattern creates new objects by copying existing objects, rather than creating new objects from scratch.
 5. **Adapter pattern:** This pattern allows classes with incompatible interfaces to work together by wrapping their own interface around that of an already existing class.
+6. **Decorator pattern:** This pattern allows additional behavior to be added to an existing object dynamically, by wrapping the object in a decorator class.